AutoDB/AutoDB/Documentation/Documentation.md

 let matches = try await FTSColumn<PostTable>.search("I love My" column: "Index")
 ```

-A shorthand if you have an object is available:
+A shorthand if you have fetched the object already:
 ```
-let matches = try await anExampleObject.fts.search("I love My")
+let matches = try await anExampleObject.index.search("I love My")
 ```
-It will not use the anExampleObject for anything but to fill in the generic info the type system needs.
+It will only use the anExampleObject to fill in the generic info the type system needs.

 If contained inside a Model it will return the Table-struct:
 ```